 Operationally I prefer lever-release clamps for their speed, but there are some downsides.
 Firstly, they are more complex to manufacture and therefore more expensive.
 Secondly, they are often seen as less safe than a screw-knob clamp.
 If you accidentally catch the lever on something, you could release your camera and send it crashing to the floor.
 This has never happened to me, but it’s certainly a fear that seems to be shared by some people.

 The third disadvantage is that there can be compatibility issues with some dovetail plates and brackets.
 Although there is a “standard” to the Arca-Swiss system, different companies have different levels of tolerances in their machining.
-The Arca-Swiss standard is very precise, and leaves little room for poor production.
+The Arca-Swiss standard is very precise and leaves little room for poor production.
 If you buy a plate and lever-release clamp from the same company, you should be ok.
 But if you buy a plate and clamp from different places, you might find that the clamp either feels very stiff or very loose when closing.

 Locking Lever Release

 Some manufacturers are now making locking lever-release clamps.
 You can see one from Colorado Tripod Company above, and one from Acratech further down the page.
-These clamps require you to depress a switch on the lever in order to release the clamp jaws.
+These clamps require you to depress a switch on the lever to release the clamp jaws.
 This dual-action design goes some way to solving the potential dangers of using a lever-release clamp and accidentally opening it.
 That said, it might still be possible if you managed to get something wrapped tightly around the lever such as a camera strap.
 In a rare case, this might depress the switch and release the lever.

 Screw-knob clamps rely on you turning a knob to slowly screw the clamp jaws together.
 This is slower than the lever-release but it does mean that the jaws can clamp tightly onto dovetail plates with a much wider range of tolerances.
 Essentially the jaw width is infinitely adjustable within the constraints of the maximum and minimum positions.